astrobit/physconst/README.md

     README.md               This file.
     README.dist.md          A readme better suited for the distribution.
     CHANGELOG.md            List of changes
-    physconst.ins           The installer file
+    CHANGELOG.dist.md       A list of changes suited for the distribution. physconst.ins           The installer file
     makefile                GNU makefile to create and install the package generator/makefile      GNU makefile to create the generator